-LMMS can display seven different types of windows7 in the main interface (4):
+LMMS can display seven different types of windows in the main interface (4):

 Window Purpose Song Editor This is where you put different parts of the song together in the form of tracks.
-This window contains separate tracks for melody and percussion8.
+This window contains separate tracks for melody and percussion .
 It may also contain one or more automation tracks.
 Each type of track is edited in a different editor window (see below).
-Beat+Bassline Editor (=" BB Editor ") This is where each Beat+Bassline pattern is created by combining several instrument tracks.
+Beat+Bassline Editor (="BB Editor") This is where each Beat+Bassline pattern is created by combining several instrument tracks.
 Some of these instrument tracks have automation applied to their controls.
-FX-Mixer 9 This is the sound mixer, where you can add multiple effects to each sound track and also adjust the relative volume of each sound source.
+FX-Mixer This is the sound mixer, where you can add multiple effects to each sound track and also adjust the relative volume of each sound source.
 Controller Rack This window lists all controllers used in LMMS.
-LMMS has two types of controllers: • • LFOs (Low Frequency Oscillators).
-Each LFO produces a low-free signal, which is used to vary any control (volume, pan, etc.) that a windows listed above 10 . • Peak controllers: These controllers vary the value of one variable based on another variable (say, volume of another track).
-Piano roll EditorThis window lets you create or edit the contents in the Song Editor (melody Editor (percussion and bassline).
+LMMS has two types of controllers: LFOs (Low Frequency Oscillators).
+Each LFO produces a low-frequency signal, which is used to vary any control (volume, pan, etc.) that appears in the windows listed above.
+Peak controllers: These controllers vary the value of one variable (e.g. volume) based on another variable (say, volume of another track).
+Piano roll Editor This window lets you create or edit the contents in the Song Editor (melody) and BB Editor (percussion and bassline).
 Automation Editor This window lets you create/edit the automation tracks.
 Project notes This window lets you attach notes to your project.
 Such notes can be used as personal reminders or to convey specific instructions to others.